SERIOUS HISTORY

 Still photograph from unidentified location obtained through freedom of information act by researchers concerned with Serious’ role in the secret wars to release faster film speeds.

-Most people are familiar with Serious Grip’s role in saving the planet from extinction; and their heroic role in saving the free world from enslavement by Neanderthals, but there is much more to their incredible story.
+Most people are familiar with Serious Grip's role in saving the planet from extinction, and their heroic role in saving the free world from enslavement by Neanderthals, but there is much more to their incredible story.

-Founded in 1983 by a consortium of the world’s greatest minds, Serious Grip & Electric has thrilled millions with it sensitive and bold improvements in the motion picture arts and sciences.
+Founded in 1983 by a consortium of the world's greatest minds, Serious Grip & Electric has thrilled millions with sensitive and bold improvements in the motion picture arts and sciences.

-Though many have tried to lure Serious into changing it’s focus to medicine, DNA research, or creation of a unified theory of physics the company remains committed to excellence in the practice of motion picture lighting and rigging, especially as it relates to the commercial television advertisement.
+Though many have tried to lure Serious into changing its focus to medicine, DNA research, or creation of a unified theory of physics, the company remains committed to excellence in the practice of motion picture lighting and rigging, especially as it relates to the commercial television advertisement.

 SERIOUS @ WHITE HOUSE

-Serious technician stops by after work to lobby the President regarding international standards for flicker free HMI ballasts.
+A Serious technician stops by after work to lobby the President regarding international standards for flicker free HMI ballasts.

 Stewart Stack shortly after his escape